- About AHRD

 Former student participants have identified sharing a room with another student(s) as an important cost savings strategy.
 Contact your instructor or colleagues/peers to determine if this is possible.
 Starting to immediately investigate air travel options is also important as prices may rise as the travel dates approach.
 A modest continental breakfast and snacks are typically available as part of the conference, hors devours are available during the Thursday Opening Reception, and a plated dinner is available at the Saturday President’s Banquet.
 As noted in the hotel information, a variety of affordable restaurants are within brief walking distance.

 Your university should have an instructor responsible for your colloquium participation.
-She or he will make a final determination regarding course requirements beyond your on-site participation during the colloquium in Jacksonville, FL.
+She or he will make a final determination regarding course requirements beyond your on-site participation during the colloquium in San Antonio, Texas.
 However, if you are not currently affiliated with a sponsoring institution, but would like to participate in the colloquium, please contact either one of the colloquium coordinators (contact information listed above).

 Although a number of faculty and guest speakers will participate in the colloquium delivery, the onsite scheduling and coordination of the colloquium will be facilitated by Dr. Toby Egan.
 Details regarding the course program and syllabus will be posted by November 1, 2016 (View a sample of last year’s program.)